Report updated May 19, 2026

 GitHub is an established developer tools app that is free with in-app purchases.
-With a 4.8/5 rating from 173.2K reviews, it shows polarized user reception.
-Users particularly appreciate convenient mobile access, though feature parity with web remains a common concern.
+With a 4.8/5 rating from 179.8K reviews, it shows polarized user reception.
+Users particularly appreciate mobile interface provides convenient access for reviewing and merging pull requests on the go, though forced navigation to browser-based login and authentication flows disrupts the native app experience remains a common concern.

 What is GitHub?